blah blah

 Financing and Resource Mobilisation

-Sustainable funding remains one of the biggest implementation barriers.
-Many NAPs are not fully integrated into domestic budgets, which can leave countries dependent on external support.
+Sustainable funding remains one of the biggest implementation barriers in developing countries.
+Many NAPs are not fully integrated into domestic budgets, which can leave countries dependent on external support that is often short-term and unpredictable.

-A costed NAP helps identify funding gaps, strengthen the investment case, support advocacy with ministries of finance, and create a practical basis for discussion with international partners.
+A costed NAP helps identify funding gaps, strengthen the investment case, support advocacy with ministries of finance, and create a practical basis for discussion with international partners, donors, and global health funds.
+Countries with costed plans are better positioned to access financing and demonstrate the value of their AMR commitments.

 Building for the Long Term

-An AMR NAP is most effective when it supports long-term system strengthening.
-This includes investment in laboratories, surveillance systems, workforce training, regulatory reform, and durable coordination mechanisms.
+An AMR NAP is most effective when it supports long-term system strengthening rather than short-term outputs alone.
+This includes sustained investment in laboratories, surveillance systems, workforce training, regulatory reform, and durable coordination mechanisms that can outlast any single project or funding cycle.

-Over time, these capacities improve resilience not only for AMR, but also for broader public health and development priorities.
+Over time, these capacities improve resilience not only for AMR, but also for broader public health and development priorities — including pandemic preparedness, food safety, and health security.
+Countries that invest in this foundation are better equipped to respond to future health threats as well.

 A National Action Plan Is More Than a Document